Damalion Uruguay desk

 Tax System of Uruguay

 Uruguay’s tax system is very holistic and encompasses the concept of a resident-based system.
 Uruguay has adopted many forms of taxes such as income, corporate, withholding, and wealth tax.
 It has also adopted the system of value-added tax system along with excise tax.
+Income tax rate applied to individuals is progressive and ranges from 0 to 36%.
 The general rate of annual income tax is 0%-36%.
-However, non-resident tax varied from 7%-25% under the Uruguay Tax act.
-Corporate tax is fixed for residents and non-residents at the rate of 25%.
+However, non-resident tax is 12% (IRNR) under the Uruguay Tax act.
+Corporate tax is fixed for residents and non-residents at the rate of 25% (IRAE).
 Meanwhile, withholding tax is imposed on the source and its rate is 12%.
 Presently, the value-added tax (VAT) rate is 22%.

 Uruguay has taken several measures to incentivize investment tax.
-These measures are the
+These measures are:

 Free Zone Law